Controller & Procedure

 const schema = UserController.updateUser.schema;

-const bodyModel = UserController.updateUser.models.body;The models property is available only on server-side methods, but not on the RPC methods.
-It lets you access the original validation models used by the handler.
+const bodyModel = UserController.updateUser.definition.body;The definition property is available only on server-side methods, but not on the RPC methods.
+It lets you access the original procedure definition.

 Service

 Like controllers, services are often written as static classes with static methods, but they do not require decorators or any special structure.
-The staticβclass style is simply a conventionβyou can instead use instantiated classes, standalone functions, or plain objects.
+The static‑class style is simply a convention—you can instead use instantiated classes, standalone functions, or plain objects.
+This pattern also does not require dependency injection (DI): services can be plain modules you import and call directly.

 import { z } from 'zod';